Originally published December 2003 *Moved & Edited September 2017

 Bed-It Tape History

-Bed-It Tape was developed after this article was originally written.
+Bed-It Tape was developed after this article was originally written in 2003.The article was originally written using “butyl” Tape.
 I started to get nasty emails saying the “butyl” did not behave or perform as I had described it to.
 This was odd to me so I went ahead and began ordering butyl tape and testing it.

-Developing Bed-It Tape took over a year of testing and working with my lab to get the first rolls to market.
-I tested multiple formulations and we made numerous tweaks to the formulation for the best performance in bedding deck hardware.
+Developing Bed-It Tape took over a year of testing and working with our lab to get the first rolls to market. we tested multiple formulations and we made numerous tweaks to the formulation for the best performance in bedding deck hardware.
 We made tweaks to improve the product for less cold flow / creep for hot climates as well as elongation and adhesion and improvements to chemical resistance.
 What we ended up with was no longer a typical “butyl tape” but a hybrid elastomer sealant formulated for the job it was intended it for.
-I still refer to Bed-It as “butyl” even though it has been structurally & chemically modified well beyond what a “butyl tape” really is.

 Bed-It Tape is sold in 1/16″ thick by 1/2″ wide X 50′ long rolls.
 It is specifically engineered & formulated for bedding marine deck hardware and best of all it is manufactured right here in the USA supporting US jobs.
 Even the packaging is made here in the USA!

-Many builders used to use butyl tape, CS Yachts and many others did, but they all stopped because butyl in a production environment is significantly more labor intensive despite being a better mouse trap.
+Many builders used to use butyl tape, CS Yachts, Hinckley, Bristol, Sabre and many others did, but they all stopped because butyl in a production environment is significantly more labor intensive despite being a better mouse trap.

 The benefits of Bed-It Tape are numerous: